cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera.md

   - Mineek
 ---

-Chimera is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires a app to re-apply the exploit after a reboot.
+Chimera is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.

 Chimera is capable of jailbreaking all devices on iOS 12.0 to 12.1.2 and A7 to A11 devices on iOS 12.0 to 12.5.6.